 1) Before you start, choose which needle is appropriate

 If your injector has interchangeable needles, take the time to think about which one you will need to use to suit the size and cut of meat you are preparing, as well as what you are planning to inject into it.

 For example, a needle with holes up the shaft is made for thinner injection solutions such as marinades.
 This type of needle will disperse the liquid evenly throughout the meat.
 A needle with a single, thicker opening is suited to recipes that may have chunks of garlic or ground up spices in it.

 The thicker needle should be able to deliver this solution without getting blocked.
 Once you know what needle you need to use, you can swap the needle by unscrewing it at the base of the barrel.
 Replace it with the needle you wish to use by screwing that needle on.

 2) Prepare your equipment

-Make sure your injection needle is clean, and there is no residue left inside the needle from the last time it was used.
-Not only could this block the flow of the solution, it is also an important food safety consideration, as bacteria can grow in any meat residue left in the needle.
+Make sure your injection needle is clean and there is no residue left inside the needle from the last time it was used.
+Not only could this block the flow of the solution, but it is also an important food safety consideration, as bacteria can grow in any meat residue left in the needle.